• Home

 Taking inspiration from alfredo sauce

-Alfredo sauce is a pasta sauce popular in America in particular.
+Alfredo sauce is a popular pasta sauce particularly in America.
 It is a rich and creamy sauce that combines double/heavy cream and cheese to coat the pasta that is usually fettuccine.

 Although a rich and creamy pasta sauce is delicious, it isn’t always the healthiest of options.